hackwish/alfresco-debian-install/README.md

 * `mariadb.sh` - Install the mariadb database server (the MySql alternative).
 It is recommended that you instead use a dedicated database server.
 Seriously, do that.
 And do some database optimizations, out of scope for this install guide.
 * `postgresql.sh` - Same as for MariaDB, but the postgres version.
 * `ams.sh` - To do a maintenance shutdown.
 For more, see section under nginx.
+* `remote-script.sh`- To do a remote execution of a script.

 FAQ
 ===